The Hymn Society of Great Britain and Ireland Annual Conference – Canterbury

 Gillian Warson: Gathering rushes and playing the meadows: singing All Things Bright and Beautiful today

-There will be three Sectionals (30 minutes) and a Short Metre Session (10 minutes each participant).
-If you would like to be considered for a contribution to Short Metre please contact the Secretary.
+There were three Sectionals (30 minutes) and a Short Metre Session (10 minutes fron each participant).